Rivers of Mumbai or sewers that stink?

 "They first need to clarify their ideas on river rejuvenation.
 Secondly, the rivers in Mumbai have been channelised by constructing concrete walls, and they have now become drainage channels.
 However, it cannot even function as a drainage channel, with sewer and garbage entering it.
 In the name of rejuvenation, the civic body has snapped all the connections of the rivers.
 There is no system to report the health of the rivers," Thakkar said.

 According to Thakkar, it is not enough to have technology and investment as boasted by the Mumbai civic body to rejuvenate the rivers, but serious effort, accountability and transparency are required.
 "There need to be sewage treatment plants (STPs) in place with sufficient capacity.
 Again, the problem is that in India, the majority of the cities have STPs with sufficient capacity, but most of them are not functioning as required, or violate the effluent discharge norms.
 It is high time that the Mumbai civic body understands the right way to carry out the rejuvenation.
-Just commissioning and upgrading STPs won't help the project; they need to have a process to ensure these STPs are functioning as required.
-"Thakkar suggests the civic body should upload the statistics of the functioning of the STPs on its website daily along with the names those in charge.
+Just commissioning and upgrading STPs won't help the project; they need to have a process to ensure that these STPs are functioning as required."

+Thakkar suggests that the civic body should upload the statistics of the functioning of the STPs on its website daily along with the names of people in charge.

 Consequences of poor sewage management in the city and how it is affecting the water bodies